Lise Bacon: Political career

-Bacon was elected as an MNA for the riding of Bourassa in the 1973 Quebec general election, becoming the second women elected to the National Assembly of Quebec after Marie-Claire Kirkland.
+Bacon was elected as an MNA for the riding of Bourassa in the 1973 Quebec general election, becoming the second woman elected to the National Assembly of Quebec after Marie-Claire Kirkland.
 While in office, she served as Secretary of State for Social Affairs from 1973 to 1975, as Minister of Consumers, Co-operatives and Financial Institutions from 1975 to 1976, and as Minister of Immigration in 1976.

-Bacon was defeated in the 1976 election, losing to the Parti québécois candidate, Patrice Laplante.
+Bacon was defeated in the 1976 election, losing to the Parti Québécois candidate, Patrice Laplante.

 Bacon worked as a citizenship judge from 1977 to 1979, then as Vice-President of the Canadian Life and Health Insurance Association for Quebec from 1979 to 1981.

 In the 1981 election, Bacon was elected to the riding of Chomedey and served as Vice-Chair of the Commission de l'aménagement et des équipements from 1984 to 1985.

 She was re-elected in the 1985 election and was appointed Deputy Premier of Quebec, a post she would hold until 1994.
 She served as Minister of Cultural Affairs from 1985 to 1989, Minister responsible for the Charter of the French Language from 1985 to 1988, and Minister of the Environment from 1988 to 1989.

 Re-elected in 1989, she served as Minister of Energy and Resources from 1989 to 1994, as well as Minister of Regional Development and Chair of the Standing Cabinet Committee on Regional Development and the Environment.

 Post-political career and appointment to Senate

 After leaving politics in 1994, Bacon served as Governor of the Canada Post Learning Institute and as a member of the National Round Table on the Environment and the Economy.

-She was appointed Senator, representing the area of De la Durantaye, Quebec, by Governor General Ray Hnatyshyn on September 14, 1994.
-Her term ended on August 25, 2009.
+She was appointed Senator, representing the area of De la Durantaye, Quebec, by Governor General Ray Hnatyshyn, acting on the advice of Prime Minister Jean Chrétien, on September 14, 1994.
+Her term ended when she took mandatory retirement on her 75th birthday, August 25, 2009.

+Death

+Bacon died on October 29, 2025, at the age of 91.